-The H2 Professorship is a dynamic partnership with the College of Humanities, allowing both areas to appoint joint faculty and explore new course opportunities.
-Shared faculty draw from the wide variety of Humanities disciplines applied with the focus and innovation possible through Honors College curriculum, resulting in deeply challenging and enriching academic experiences.
+The H2 Professorship grew out of a dynamic partnership with the College of Humanities, allowing both areas to appoint joint faculty and explore new course opportunities.

 Humor in Science Communication: Impacts on Public Attitudes Toward Science